Learning-Related Vision Problems

 Functional vision refers to a variety of specific functions of the eye and the neurological control of these functions, such as eye teaming (binocularity), fine eye movements (important for efficient reading), and accommodation (focusing amplitude, accuracy and flexibility).

 Deficits of functional visual skills can cause blurred or double vision, eye strain and headaches that can affect learning.
+Convergence insufficiency is a specific type of functional vision problem that affects the ability of the two eyes to stay accurately and comfortably aligned during reading.

 3. Visual-perceptual problems